Beyond-Notability/bn_framework/src/networks-members.md

 ## Individuals

-Select names in the dropdown to see personal networks.
+Select names from the dropdown to see personal networks.

 ```js